nlemoing/resume-generator/articles/nyc-biking.md

 I asked a lot from it over the course of the four months I owned it and, as fall turned into winter, it held up remarkably well.
 It wasn't the best, but I did feel oddly sentimental about letting it go.

-This weekend marked the end of my second four-month stint in New York.
+I had to sell my bike because I was coming to the end of my second four-month stint in New York and had to move back to Canada.
-I really enjoyed the first term there but there were a few things I knew I didn't want to repeat.
+I really enjoyed my first term there, but going into my second term, there were a few things I knew I didn't want to repeat.
 Among them was my commute to work; although the 30 minute subway is by no means the worst I've heard of, it left me feeling drained and unfocused by the time I got into the office.
-To temper my --TODO--t word for depression/disappointment/melancholy-- I turned to two-wheeled transportation.
+To temper my distaste for transit, I turned to two-wheeled transportation.
 I was going to buy a bike.

 About a week after moving in, I turned to Marketplace to try my luck at finding something usable.